veereshhalagegowda/platformDocumentation/1.0.0/Components/Navigations/menu-button.md

 - **MenuName**: It is the name of the menu button that appears in the application.
 Takes string as its value.
 (eg.: Menu)

+- **Color**: takes the color based on angular material thing.Takes "primary", "accent" and "warn" as its value.

 - **[matMenuTriggerFor]**: It should have the same value as the “matMenu” attribute of the associated “Menu” component.
 Takes string as its value.

 ### Support